From October 2017, our Grand Union DTP will be awarding more than 35 studentships each year, which will be available across all pathways.

 Links to application forms or related information:

 The Open University: See Research degrees - how to apply and The Grand Union Doctoral Training Partnership: Excellence and innovation in social science research training - applicants must apply by email.
-Deadline for applications: 5pm UK time on Friday 20th January 2017 (all pathways)
+Deadline for applications: Contact the relevant office for more details.

 3. Submit any additional information required by the pathway

 You will normally need to submit a draft research proposal, some written work, and copies of your academic qualifications, along with your application.
 In some cases (particularly where you wish to study a Masters course before progressing to a doctoral programme) you may need to submit additional information in order to be considered for a studentship.

 If your pathway wishes to nominate you for an Advanced Quantitative Methods (AQM) studentship, you will be asked to provide additional information about your current levels of quantitative skills, proposed methods and a detailed training plan.

 4. What happens next

 Normally pathways will automatically consider your application for an ESRC studentship, and an additional application is not required.
 They may wish to interview you before putting you forward for a studentship, and they may also be able to give you further advice on your research proposal.

 If your chosen supervisor and pathway think you are strong enough to put forward for an ESRC award, they will prepare a nomination form to support their case, highlighting the strengths of your project, relevant aspects of your career record to date, comments from your referees and why your project fits well in your pathway.